 This is the progression of things.
 It is easier to pass the bill as a secondary offense and then bump it up in a few years.
 We are sheep and accept change a little better that way.

-The problem is that there is data that suggests that it’s not the holding of the phone, but the distraction in general that causes more accidents.
-It may be that it is not so much where your hands are when you are driving – not many of us are in a 10-2 position anyway – but where your mind is.
+The problem is that there is data that suggests that it’s not the holding of the phone, but the distraction that causes more accidents.
+Maybe it is not so much where your hands are when you are driving – few of us are in a 10-2 position anyway – but where your mind is.

-But moreover, it is just a matter of degree.
-I know there is a slippery slope but life is lead on a slippery slope.
-We can have a police without being a police state and we can draw the line cleaning in between talking on the phone while driving and changing the radio station while driving.
+But it is just a matter of degree.
+I know there is a slippery slope but life is led on a slippery slope.
+We can have a police without being a police state and we can draw the line between talking on the phone while driving and changing the radio station while driving.

 Marylanders young and old are dying on our roads from distracted driving.
 They don’t upset us too much because they are theoretical and abstract.
 I hope it stays that way for me and you.
 Because some people are not so blessed.